xvnpw/xvnpw.github.io/content/posts/leveraging-llms-for-threat-modelling-claude-3-vs-gpt-4.md

 ## Key Learnings

-In contrast to GPT-3.5 and Claude 2, latest models from OpenAI and Anthropic do better in threat modeling:
+The latest models from OpenAI and Anthropic demonstrate significant advancements in threat modeling compared to their predecessors, GPT-3.5 and Claude 2.
+Key improvements include:

-- they can reason about threats and incorporate additional context, e.g. existing migitations
+- **Enhanced Reasoning:** These models exhibit stronger reasoning abilities when it comes to threats, allowing them to integrate additional context like existing security mitigations.
-- they correctly find components of architecture
+- **Accurate Architecture Understanding:** They demonstrate a better grasp of system architecture, correctly identifying individual components.
-- they work good with json format
+- **JSON Compatibility:** They work effectively with JSON formatting, making them suitable for integration with technical systems and data.

 ## Detailed threats comparison